unclehowell/datro/README.md

-# DATRO Net-Installers
+# DATRO Net-Installer(s)

-This monorepo branch ('net-installer') contains the source code for compiling our autonomous disk images.
+All the source code for our collection of autonomous, self-building disk images.

-View the README.md in the subdirectories for instructions on compiling fresh builds.
+We've even made the compiling of these disk images full automated.
+Just visit the subdirectory corresponding to your requirement and run the `compiler.bash` script.
+Alternatively visit our [Latest Releases](https://github.com/unclehowell/datro/releases/ "DATRO Net-Installer Latest Release") for pre-compiled disk images.

 ### Directory Structure

-net-installer
+Here's the directory structure:

         /hbnb/armf        # HotspotBnB for ARM (to run on raspberry pi's - here's where it all began for HBnB) /hbnb/x86_64      # HotspotBnB for x86 (to run on your laptop if you don't have a raspberry pi)